Skip to main content

 };

-const onAudioTrack: OnAudioTrack = async (track) => {
+const onAudioTrack: OnAudioTrack = async ({track}) => {

-const audioDecoder = new AudioDecoder({output: console.log, error: console.error});
+const audioDecoder = new AudioDecoder({

 const {supported} = await AudioDecoder.isConfigSupported(track);